32 Best Things to Do in Rome (for First-Time Visitors!)

 9. Check Out the Views at the Pincio Terrace

-Pincio Terrace, connected to Borghese Gardens by a pedestrian bridge, is one of the favorite panoramic viewpoints of the Romans.
+Pincio Terrace, connected to Borghese Gardens by a pedestrian bridge, was (and still is) one of the favorite panoramic viewpoints of the Romans.

 After touring the Borghese Museum, pop over to Terrazza del Pincio to take in sweeping views of the historic center and Vatican City.